9th Infantry Regiment (United States): 1980s and 1990s

-Early in 1989, the Manchus deployed to Panama as part of a show-of-force Operation Nimrod Dancer along with other U.S. forces.
-The 9th was based out of Fort Ord.
-Units of the 9th conducted route reconnaissance and security patrols between Forts Sherman and Gulick on the other side of the Panama Canal.
-Bravo Company of 2nd BN, commanded by CPT Warren Bishop, and an Engineer squad occupied an abandoned Officer's Club on Fort Gulick and conducted live presence patrolling to protect American families living on Fort Gulick who at the time were being harassed by Panamanian forces.
-The 9th was fully re-deployed by the end of November 1989 and returned less than a month later for the U.S. invasion.
-During Operation Just Cause in December 1989, the Manchus were called upon again.
-Infantrymen from the 1st, 2nd, and 3rd Battalions earned the Combat Infantryman Badge (CIB) for the first time since Korea.
+The Manchus of the 1st, 2nd and 3rd Battalions earned the Combat Infantryman Badge (CIB) for the first time since the Korean War.
 Initially DOD awarded the CIB to all soldiers who took part in Just Cause, but subsequently rescinded the awards after closer review of regulations found that the CIB could only be awarded to 11-series MOS (infantry) soldiers.
 This led to an attempt by a number of 1st Battalion infantrymen to return their CIBs in solidarity with the combat medics, air defenders, and others who had to take up the rifle and engage in the same house to house and jungle fighting as the infantry.
+After clearing its area of responsibility, the 9th Infantry conducted a relief in place of the brigade from the 82nd and continued to clear that sector of Panama City. it finally redeployed to Fort Ord in February 1990.

 Panama was the last conflict fought by the Manchus under the 7th Infantry Division (Light).
-During both operations, the regimental commander was Colonel David R.E.
-Hale.
-One of Hale's key commanders in Panama, Lt.
-Col. Chuck Swannack went on to become a major general and commander of the 82nd Airborne Division in Iraq from 2002 to 2004.
+Colonel Ord rose to lieutenant general and commanded United States Army Pacific.
+Colonel Wass de Czege retired as a brigadier general.
+Lt.
+Col Swannack commanded the 82nd Airborne Division during Operation Iraqi Freedom.
 Another key officer was Lt.
 Col. William J. "Bill" Leszczynski, Jr., who later commanded the 75th Ranger Regiment and was promoted to brigadier general.
 Hale himself became a major general, but was forced into retirement because of personal misconduct of a sexual nature.
 Hale was subsequently court-martialed in 1999 and reduced in rank (for retired pay purposes) to brigadier general.